 Aside from the basic documents, you also need to prepare documents depending on the nature of the accident.

-So does that mean CTPL insurance is enough to protect you out on the road?
+So does that mean TPL insurance is enough to protect you out on the road?
 Sadly, TPL is too limited in terms of coverage.
 It only covers the third party or the one you hit.
-It doesn’t cover you, the damages of your car, and even the car and property damage to the third party.
-And CTPL has a limited budget of PHP 100,000.
-You’ll have to shoulder any amount exceeding that limit so you better hope you don’t get into a terrible accident.
+It doesn’t cover you, the damage of your car, and even the car and property damage to the third party.
+And TPL has a limited budget of PHP 100,000.
+You’ll have to shoulder any amount exceeding that limit, so you’d better hope you don’t get into a terrible accident.

 But what if something happened to your car?
 What if your car got wrecked by another car?
 What if an earthquake splits your car into two?
 You need an insurance policy that will protect you and your investment.
 And hey, since you already have a basic car insurance, it won’t hurt to get a more comprehensive one.
 Find out how by getting a free quote for your car below.

 Looking for a better coverage than CTPL?
 Below is a list of top car insurance companies and their features.
 Compare your options and get a free quote from Moneymax!

 Compare the best deals in just one minute!

 Never miss out on promos and finance tips!

 Subscribe to the Moneymax newsletter

 Dont worry, we take data privacy very seriously